MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/installation-overview.md

 | 6.
 Obtain security certificates and configure SSL.
  Determine the type of security certificate you want to use.
 Configure the web site to use SSL. | [Security certificates and SSL](security-certificates-and-SSL.md) |
 | 7.
 Install the web components.
- Complete the installation procedure based on the type of deployment that you chose. | [Web components installation](web-components-installation.md)|
+ Complete the installation procedure based on the type of deployment that you chose. | [Scale out installation](scale-out-installation.md)|